Exclusive: Ex-SAFC striker Kevin Phillips in 'advanced talks' with North East club

-Exclusive: Ex-Sunderland, Blackpool, Crystal Palace and Aston Villa striker Kevin Phillips in 'advanced talks' with North East club
+Sunderland AFC news: Ex-Cats, Birmingham City, West Brom and Aston Villa striker in 'advanced talks' with North East club - exclusive

 Kevin Phillips is in advanced talks to replace Graham Fenton as South Shields manager.

-Academy manager Wess Brown will take charge of the squad on an interim basis while the club undergoes the process of identifying and appointing Graham’s successor.
+Academy manager Wess Brown will take charge of the squad on an interim basis while the club undergoes the process of identifying and appointing Fetnton’s successor.

 And that successor could turn out to be former Sunderland, Aston Villa, Crystal Palace and Southampton ace Phillips.